tnichols217/notes/BritLit/Final Prep.md

 ## Quotes
 ![[Pasted image 20221209091629.png]]
 The celebration that followed that night was one of the grandest Hrothgar's hall had seen.
 The cooks labored from dawn till duck under Ashhere's supervision, and the singers and tale-tellers and other entertainers were summoned.
-Extra ale was begged from smaller villages and halls nearby, and two of the finest prize pigs were chosen
+Extra ale was begged from smaller villages and halls nearby, and two of the finest prize pigs were chosen to be roasted for the centerpiece of the feast in Beowulf's honor.
+Grendel's torn stump was sewn up and nailed above Hrothgar's seat for all to see
 ## MLA citations